ArtifexSoftware/MuPDF.NET/docs/api/pixmap.rst

       :arg int value: if specified, values from 0 to 255 are valid.
 Each color byte of each pixel will be set to this value, while alpha will be set to 255 (non-transparent) if present.
 If omitted, then all bytes (including any alpha) are cleared to *0x00*.

-      :arg irect_like irect: the area to be cleared.
+      :arg IRect irect: the area to be cleared.
 Omit to clear the whole pixmap.
 Can only be specified, if *value* is also specified.

    .. method:: TintWith(int black, int white)